cdurf1/Trial/Config_and_using_HSM_6_0.md

 1. Locate the copytool instance in the Copytools table.
 1. For the desired copytool, click the **Actions** drop down menu and select **Start**.
 The copytool status will change from Unconfigured to Idle and the graph will register that a new idle copytool instance has been added and is running on the file system.

 As soon as copytool services are requested, the copytool worker will respond.
-See MAKEREF HSM window for more information.
+See <a href="Graphical_User_Interface_9_0.md/#9.3.4">HSM window</a> for more information.

 <a id="6.4"></a>
 ## Using HSM